oualabadmins/lab_deploy/max-base-config_arcsight_public/README.md

     + 8 cores
     + 36GB RAM
     + 250GB disk capacity
++ Current template successfully deploys SIEM VM with xrdp and Mate Desktop.
+No ArcSight deployment will be done until we get install bits and license.
 + Remember, when you RDP to your VM, you will use the admin username and password you specified at deploy time, _not_ your corpnet credentials.

 ## Known issues